Peter Collins (racing driver): Later career

 For the 1956 season, Collins joined Ferrari on the strength of a superb drive in the previous year's Targa Florio, in which he partnered Moss to victory in a Mercedes-Benz 300 SLR.
 This proved to be a turning point, with a solid second-place finish behind Moss at the Monaco Grand Prix, and wins at the Belgian and French Grands Prix.
-In those early days at Ferrari, Collins earned the unstinting admiration of Enzo Ferrari, devastated by the untimely death from muscular dystrophy at age 24 of his son, Dino, and who turned to Collins for solace, treating him as a member of the family.
+In those early days at Ferrari, Collins earned the unstinting admiration of Enzo Ferrari, devastated by the untimely death of his son, Dino, at age 24 from muscular dystrophy, Ferrari turned to Collins for solace, treating him as a member of the family.

-Collins was on the verge of becoming Britain's first F1 World Champion when he handed his Lancia-Ferrari D50 over to team leader Juan Manuel Fangio after the latter suffered a steering-arm failure toward the end of the Italian Grand Prix at Monza.
+Collins was on the verge of becoming Britain's first F1 World Champion when he magnanimously handed his Lancia-Ferrari D50 over to team leader Juan Manuel Fangio toward the end of the Italian Grand Prix at Monza.
 Collins eventually finished second, but the advantage handed to Moss, and the extra points gained by Fangio's finish, demoted Collins to third place in the championship.
-Collins's selfless act gained him respect from Enzo Ferrari and high praise from Fangio: "I was moved almost to tears by the gesture...
+Collins's selfless act gained him respect from Enzo Ferrari and high praise from Fangio: "I was moved almost to tears by the gesture.
 Peter was one of the finest and greatest gentlemen I ever met in my racing career."

-Meanwhile, in sports cars, he finished second in a Ferrari 860 Monza in the Mille Miglia and at the Swedish Sports Car GP in a Ferrari 290MM with Wolfgang von Trips in 1956; and then in 1957 finished second in the 1000km of Nürburgring with Olivier Gendebien and won the Venezuelan Grand Prix with Phil Hill, all in a Ferrari 335 S. Finally, in 1958 he won the 1000 km Buenos Aires and the 12 Hours of Sebring in a Ferrari 250 TR with Phil Hill.
-These three were back-to-back.
+Meanwhile, in sports cars, Collins finished second in a Ferrari 860 Monza in the Mille Miglia and at the Swedish Sports Car GP in a Ferrari 290MM with Wolfgang von Trips in 1956; and then in 1957 he finished second in the 1000km of Nürburgring with Olivier Gendebien and won the Venezuelan Grand Prix with Phil Hill, all in a Ferrari 335 S. Finally, in 1958, he won the 1000 km Buenos Aires and the 12 Hours of Sebring in a Ferrari 250 TR with Phil Hill.
+These three races were back-to-back wins.
 His last World Sports Car Championship podium was another second place at the 'Ring with Mike Hawthorn.

-Also in 1956, Collins moved to Monaco to avoid compulsory military service in the British Army and thus continue his racing career.
+Also, in 1956, Collins moved to Monaco to avoid compulsory military service in the British Army and thus continue his racing career.

 Collins, in a Ferrari 801, is chased by Juan Manuel Fangio's Maserati 250F during the 1957 German Grand Prix.

 In January 1957, Collins married American actress Louise King, daughter of the executive assistant to UN Secretary General Dag Hammarskjöld, and the couple took up residence on a yacht in Monaco harbour.
-In the same year, Collins was joined at Ferrari by Hawthorn.
-The two became very close friends, even arranging to split their winnings between each other, and together engaged in a fierce rivalry with fellow Ferrari driver Luigi Musso.
+In the same year, Collins was joined at Ferrari by Mike Hawthorn.
+The two became close friends, even arranging to split their winnings between each other, and together engaged in a fierce rivalry with fellow Ferrari driver Luigi Musso.
 However, despite a third-place finish at the German Grand Prix, Ferrari were disadvantaged for much of the season as the 801 model (an evolution of the 1954 Lancia D50) was overweight and underpowered.
 However, Collins did score some wins that season, taking victory in the non-championship Syracuse and Naples Grands Prix.